marcocofano/excalidraw.nvim/README.md

 A nvim plugin to help managing excalidraw diagrams in markdown files.

+The plugin is still experimental!

-The plugin handles excalidraw (or other drawing tool, in the future) links to local files within markdown documents.
-It helps using these tools within your .md notes and store all files in a sensible way.
+The plugin handles excalidraw links to local files within markdown documents.
+It stores all files in a sensible way.
 It includes pickers to manage creation and opening of the links with the right app.

 It creates default scenes according to your setup configuration.
-It can also handle template scenes!
+You can also set up some scenes as templates.

-## features
+## Prerequisites

-- Open scenes files. `gx` works oput of the box fine if you have the excalidraw app installed as a PWA and configured as default application for .excalidraw files.
-The plugin provides a cusom opener that tries to find the file in the link in a smarter way, if you use relative paths.
+- You need to have the excalidraw app installed as a PWA and configured as default application for .excalidraw files.
+  The plugin provides a cusom opener that tries to find the file in the link in a smarter way, even if you configure it to use relative paths.
+For the moment only installing it as PWA works.
+There are plans to make it work in the browser.

+## Features

 - Create new scenes file (and possibly open it in app).
-From .md files, give it a name and it creates the scene, a link to the file and puts the cursor on the name (at the start) and optionally opens it with the default app.
+From .md files, give it a name and it creates the scene, a link to the file and puts the cursor on the name (at the start).
+Optionally, it opens the scene with the default app.
 You can configure where to save your scenes.
-- default keymaps ???
 - Templates: It can open, save and reuse templates scenes.
-It uses custom or Telescope pickers. vim-fzf available in the future.
-You can use one of the templates as default (it defaults to use a blank one).
+It Telescope pickers. vim-fzf available in the future.

 ## Usage

-The plugin comes with sane defaults and it dows not need configuration.
-If you want to configure it run the `.setup()` function In the following we provide the default configuration.
+If you want to configure it run the `.setup()` function.

 In Lazy: